Customer Stories: Getting Your Happy Customers on Camera

 Do you know of a customer who "fits the mold" of one of your buyer personas?

-If you are curious to understand how customer testimonial videos could benefit your business, or you are ready to get your happy customer on camera, email us at email@example.com.
-We would be happy to answer your questions.
+If you want to understand how customer testimonial videos can benefit your business, or if you are ready to get your happy customer on camera, email us at firstname.lastname@example.org.
+We look forward to working with you.